-The Animal Safety Officer is certified through the State of Colorado Association of Animal Control Officers and the Colorado Department of Agriculture, Bureau of Animal Protection.
+The Community Response Officer is certified through the State of Colorado Association of Animal Control Officers and the Colorado Department of Agriculture, Bureau of Animal Protection.
 The Animal Safety Officer is the liaison between the Aspen/Pitkin County Animal Shelter/Shelter Board and the County Manager's office.
-The Pitkin County Animal Safety Department is a division of the Pitkin County Sheriff's Office.

 Enforces County ordinances relating to domestic animals and livestock, oversees the animal licensing program and rabies vaccination requirements.

 Responds to wildlife complaints and assists with wildlife calls when a Wildlife Officer is not readily available.

 Oversees the euthanasia of unwanted, unclaimed, diseased or injured companion animals; removal of deceased companion or wild animals from County roads and private residences; quarantine of animals when the threat of rabies is a factor.

 Investigation of animal safety complaints including but not limited to: